Stop Customizing Maximo the Old Way: Replace Third-Party Tools, Java, and Database Tricks

 Who this is for: Maximo developers, customization architects, and technical leads who currently rely on Java MBOs, database triggers, direct SQL, or third-party customization tools -- and need to understand what replaces them in MAS 9.

-The Customization Crisis
+The Customization Reset

 Dev: "I'll extend the WORKORDER MBO like always."